 Graduating with a degree in a quantitative area or STEM (science, technology, engineering, or math) is the most straightforward way to get into data analytics.
 A bachelor’s degree in computer science, business analytics, mathematics, economics, or statistics will enable you to learn core technical skills, such as SQL, Python, statistics, and business intelligence.

 However, you don’t need a Ph.D. in data science or even a related bachelor’s degree to become a data analyst — though these certainly can help.
-As an alternative to formal schooling, you can build your foundational knowledge to gain these skills in a more hands-on and experiential setting through online bootcamps, certifications, virtual experience programs, courses, or internships.
+As an alternative to formal schooling, you can build your foundational knowledge to gain these skills in a more hands-on and experiential setting through online bootcamps, certifications, virtual job simulations, courses, or internships.

-For example, doing tutorials online with real data and open-source code can prepare you for a career in data analytics.
+For example, conducting data analysis using real data and open-source code can prepare you for a career in data analytics.
 “Have real examples that you’ve solved and questions answered,” Mattmann says.
 “Not the solve-in-a-day ones — instead use the ones that take four to six weeks and have some ‘meat’ that you can show the results of to a hiring manager or recruiter.”